 - Enbridge will also install a new pump station and tanks for Sandpiper in Clearbrook, Minnesota.

 - Sandpiper will be a long-term, reliable transportation link from North Dakota to a variety of markets.
 It will transport Bakken crude to Enbridge terminals in Clearbrook and Superior.
-From these terminals, the crude oil can be shipped through Enbridge pipelines and other third-party pipelines to U.S. and eastern Canadian refineries.
+From these terminals, the crude oil can be shipped through Enbridge pipelines and other third-party pipelines to Midwestern and eastern Canadian refineries and beyond.